How your team joins your Space

 .

-You access shared Spaces the same way you access your own Spaces using pair space SHARED_SPACE_ID
+You access shared Spaces the same way you access your own Spaces using pair spaces connect SHARED_SPACE_ID

 .